If someone is suffering from alcohol poisoning, immediately dial 911.

 In this blog post, we will discuss what binge drinking is, the dangers of it, and treatment options to help with alcohol use disorder.

 Binge drinking is the act of drinking over the recommended amount of alcohol in a short period of time.
 This means about five or more drinks for men and about four or more drinks for women within about 2 hours or less, according to the Centers for Disease Control and Prevention (CDC).

 Binge drinking also raises the blood alcohol content (BAC) of a person to 0.08%.
 Blood alcohol content is the percentage of alcohol a person has in their bloodstream.
 If a person’s BAC gets to 0.08%, they are legally intoxicated; over 0.08% is considered seriously impaired; and over 0.40% is cause for serious concern.
 Binge drinking is a very common form of alcohol misuse.

 Binge drinking is the most common form of alcohol misuse.
 One in six adults binge drinks around four times a month, according to the CDC.
 While binge drinking is most common for people ages 18-34, the most binge drinks consumed are among people ages 35 and up.

 While binge drinking in women has increased, men are twice as likely to engage in binge drinking.
 In 2019, about 30% of men ages 18 and up reported binge drinking within the past month.
 Binge drinking can happen to anyone, but some groups seem to be affected more than others.
-Those groups include college students and military personnel.
+Those groups include college students (often underage drinking) and military personnel.